Jumpscale/ays_automatic_cockpit_based_testing/cockpit_testing/Framework/Driver/README.md

   * {config_parameter} : Driver will replace it with the value of this parameter in the config file.
   * # 'QA SERVICE' (THE TEMPLATE SHOULD HAS THIS LINE) : This line should be set before the testing service consuming line.

-# Add Blueprint templates to the repo:
+# Add Blueprint Templates To The Repo:
   The driver is looking for the blueprint templates in the /<repo_name>/tests/bp_test_templates directory so you have to craete this path and add your blueprint templates under it.

-# Add testing service to the AYS repo:
+# Add Testing Service To The AYS Repo:
   You have to add any new test service to the AYS repo and to consume these services you should have a cockpit machine which was installed from this repo.

 # Author